Constant Volume Chamber (MA)

 .

-Moisture and impurity gas
+Moisture and Trace Gas

-Relative humidity at saturation - relative humidity above which condensation occurs
+# Relative humidity at saturation — Relative humidity above which condensation occurs

 Relative humidity above which condensation occurs.